 In 1950, Walt built the Carolwood Pacific Railroad in the backyard of his house in Holmby Hills, California.
 He named the railroad for the street where he lived: Carolwood Drive.
 The first run on the Carolwood Pacific Railroad took place on May 7, 1950.
 The 2,615 feet of track included a 46 foot long trestle and a 90 foot long tunnel under his wife’s flower bed.
 Amidst the railroad, he had a barn built where he could monitor and remotely control the switches on the track.
 The barn also served as a workshop and a place for Walt and his friends to relax.

-When the Holmby Hills home was sold, the new owners had plans to preserve the house, but discovered that due to structural issues and asbestos, they demolished the existing structures and built a new home.
+When the Holmby Hills home was sold, the new owners had plans to preserve the house but discovered that due to structural issues and asbestos, they demolished the existing structures and built a new home.
 Fortunately, Walt’s daughter Diane Disney Miller recognized the importance of the Barn and began the process of saving it before escrow closed.
-Diane contacted Michael and Sharon Broggie, founders of the Carolwood Pacific Historical Society, who began planning what to do with the Barn.
-A general contractor, Bill Abel, was hired to dismantle the Barn and it was stored until an agreement was secured with the City of Los Angeles and the Los Angeles Live Steamers Museum.
+Diane contacted Michael and Sharon Broggie, founders of the Carolwood Pacific Historical Society, who started planning what to do with the barn.
+A general contractor, Bill Abel, was hired to dismantle the barn, and it was stored until an agreement was secured with the City of Los Angeles and the Los Angeles Live Steamers Museum.
 It opened in Griffith Park as a loan to the people of Los Angeles on July 19, 1999, and is located inside the 1/8th scale track, the same scale that Walt had at his home.

-After walking over the Steamers track and looking at the miniature towns you will enter the area that houses Walt’s Barn.
+After walking over the Steamers track and looking at the miniature towns, you will enter the area that houses Walt’s Barn.

-The highlight of the area is of course the barn.
+The highlight of the area is, of course, the barn.

 I especially liked this old picture of a young Walt working on the Lilly Belle that eventually became one of the main trains at Disneyland.

-After that you can also see one of the original trains that was used at Disneyland.
+After that, you can also see one of the original trains that was used at Disneyland.
 It is being restored so you can’t walk in it, but you can look through the windows and take pictures.